blackat/presentations/docs/angular-compiler-deep/md-files/02-angular-compilation-steps.md

 - TypeScript *process* to discover app source files.
 - Start from `tsconfig.json`
-- Use `import` to discover all the other files.
+- Use `import` statements to discover all the other files.

 ## Analysis